quatico-solutions/websmith/packages/compiler/docs/write-your-own-addon.md

 > Use a `Transformer` addon, when you want to change what existing code does!
 >
 > Use a `TargetPostTransformer` addon, when you want to execute an operation for a target as a whole with the transformed state.

-## Choose your addon kind

-- `Generators` (**per file**) are executed first. `Generators` can not alter the source code, giving every `Generator` the guarantee that they have unmodified source code as created by the developer.
-- `Processors` (**per file**) are executed after `Generators` but before the standard TypeScript compilation and allow you to alter the source code to alter aspects that with TypeScripts CustomTransformers are not able to change anymore.
-Examples: adding and removing imports, exports or functions.
-- `Transformers` (**per file**) are [standard TypeScript CustomTransformers](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#traversing-the-ast-with-a-little-linter) that allow you to modify the code as the TypeScript to JavaScript transpilation takes place.
-By their nature, CustomTransformers executed during TypeScript compilation can not alter the signature of existing code anymore.
-If you wish to do that, you can use your transformer with the ts.Transform function in a `Processors`.
-- `TargetPostTransformers` (**per compilation target**) are executed after the compilation has finished. `TargetPostTransformers` can not alter the source code and only have access to the transformed source code.

 ### Generator